MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgApplication.md

 ### -Tags
 Custom strings that can be used to categorize and identify the application.
+Not nullable.
-Not nullable.Supports $filter (eq, not, ge, le, startsWith).
+Supports $filter (eq, not, ge, le, startsWith).

 ```yaml
 Type: String[]